 - the thermostat can’t control the corresponding heating and cooling system(s)

-PLEASE NOTE: Do not try to power on or off your thermostat while it’s still connected to a computer for charging.
+IMPORTANT: Do not try to power on or off your thermostat while it’s still connected to a computer for charging.
 (They didn’t elaborate why, but if Nest Support says don’t do it, DON’T.)

-You should be be ready to go and this point, but again, for more elaborate instructions and information, please go to Nest Support.
+You should be be ready to go and this point, but again, for more elaborate instructions and information, go to Nest Support.

-If you have attempted both of these processes and the Nest Thermostat is still showing signs of problems, you will need to bring in reinforcements.
+If you have tried both of these processes and the Nest Thermostat is still showing signs of problems, you will need to bring in reinforcements.
 Enter us!
 If Midway Services set up your Nest Thermostat, please reach out to us at 727-219-2471 or schedule an appointment online.
 If your Nest Thermostat was not installed by Midway Services, please connect with Nest Support here.

-Also, do not let this occurrence worry you about your Nest’s reliability.
+Also, do not let this matter worry you about your Nest’s reliability.
 By owning and properly using Nest, your thermostat is truly saving money for you all hours of the day.
 When set it up correctly, Nest intelligently learns your lifestyle, then modifies your heating and cooling use to optimize energy savings constantly, which typically results in payback within the first year.
 And, Nest is still one of the only thermostats under $300 on the market that does this.
-So don’t let one incident get you down.
+So don’t let one problem get you down.
 You were smart to invest in a Nest, because a smart thermostat is still one of the leading investments in your home that you can make.